MomentsLD/moments/docs/modules/two_locus_selection.rst

 toward the maximum or minimum number of copies, resulting in higher LD, while for larger recombination rates, the distribution of :math:`n_{AB}` is concentrated around frequencies that result in low levels of LD.

+.. note:: Below, we'll be revisiting these same statistics and seeing how various models
+    of selection at the two loci, as well as non-steady state demography, distort the expected distributions.

 How does selection interact across multiple loci?
 =================================================